| Home | New Testament Studies | Mark Table of Contents | Previous Section | Next Section |

 23But take heed; behold, I have told you everything in advance."

 13:14 "when you see" Jesus' words are directed to the disciples' questions of vv.
 1-2.
 These statements deal with "this generation" of Jewish believers and events.
 I have been amazed how Josephus describes events that occurred in Palestine between A.D.
-66-70 (i.e., the Jewish War) with the Olivet Discourse.
+66-70 (i.e., the Jewish War) as parallel with the Olivet Discourse.

 ▣ | |